istar0me/udacity-introduction-to-python-programming/L6_scripting/README.md

   ```

 - output
-  - every elements except for last element will have a trailing `\n`
+  - every elements except for the last element will have a trailing `\n`

   ```
   ["We're the knights of the round table\n", "We dance whenever we're able"]